biaslab/ForneyLab.jl/docs/src/internals.md

 # Internals

-This page documents the internals of the ForneyLab package.
-It is mainly tailored for software developers interested in understanding the inner workings of the package.
+This page summarizes some of ForneyLab's internal structures.
+It is mainly tailored for software developers interested in a high-level overview of the inner workings of the package.
 Coding style conventions can be found in `STYLEGUIDE.md`.

 ## Directory structure

 ForneyLab's directories and files are structured as follows:

 - `/demo/`: demos in Jupyter (iJulia) notebook format (`.ipynb`)
+- `/docs/`: documentation source and build location
-- `/src/`: all source files
+- `/src/`: ForneyLab source files
     - `algorithms/`: inference algorithm implementations
         - `expectation_propagation/`: EP algorithm implementation
         - `sum_product/`: SP algorithm implementation